 By 1910, and possibly before, 51 Massachusetts Avenue also was the home of Miss Anna Charlotte Hanson, who was the Blodgetts’ housekeeper.

-Albert Blodgett died in July of 1923.
-John Blodgett continued to live at 51 Massachusetts Avenue during the 1923-1924 winter season, but moved soon thereafter to an apartment at 7 Exeter and then to 20 Hereford.
+Albert Blodgett died in July of 1923 and on April 22, 1925, the trustees under his will transferred 51 Massachusetts Avenue to John Blodgett.
+He continued to live at 51 Massachusetts Avenue during the 1923-1924 winter season, but moved soon thereafter to an apartment at 7 Exeter and then to 20 Hereford.
 Anna Hanson moved to 7 Exeter and then to 20 Hereford at the same time.

-In March of 1937, Mary Donnelly, trustee, applied for (and subsequently received) permission to change the occupancy from a single-family dwelling (with “lodgings” crossed-off from the applications) to four apartments and a store.
+In March of 1937, Mary Donnelly, as trustee under his will, applied for (and subsequently received) permission to change the occupancy from a single-family dwelling (with “lodgings” crossed-off from the applications) to four apartments and a store.

-In May of 1948, Domenic Salvati and his wife, Genesia (DeBernardi) Salvati, acquired 51 Massachusetts Avenue from Mary J. Donnelly et al. They owned 424 Marlborough, where they lived and operated the Marlboro Market.
+On May 11, 1948, 51 Marlborough was acquired from the trust established under Edward Donnelly’s will by Domenic Salvati and his wife, Genesia (DeBernardi) Salvati.
+They owned 424 Marlborough, where they lived and operated the Marlboro Market.

 Genesia Salvati died in November of 1960 and Domenic Salvati died June of 1961.
-51 Massachusetts Avenue became the property of their son, Vincent P. Salvati.
+51 Massachusetts Avenue was inherited by their son, Vincent P. Salvati.

-In December of 1984, the Stroscios transferred the property to themselves as trustees of the F. T. C. Realty Trust.
+On December 28, 1984, the Stroscios transferred the property to themselves as trustees of the F. T. C. Realty Trust.